stephenverderame/cpp_book/src/templates/iterators.md

 # Iterators

 There are actually multiple different iterator concepts.
 All iterators must be copy constructable and copy assignable, destructible, provide a prefix `operator++` for incrementing and an `operator*` for dereferencing.
-Futhermore, all iterator lvalues must be able to be swapped and all iterators must provide type aliases through `std::iterator_traits`.
+Furthermore, all iterator lvalues must be able to be swapped and all iterators must provide type aliases through `std::iterator_traits`.
 This is a struct that is specialized for iterators to provide the following member type aliases:
 * `difference_type` - result of subtracting iterators
 * `value_type` - resultant type of dereferencing the iterator and passing by value.
 So qualifiers such as `const` would not be included here.
 * `pointer` - pointer to `value_type` with qualifiers
 * `reference` - reference to `value_type` with qualifiers
 * `iterator_category` - tag indicating the type of iterator

-The type aliases can be declared by specializing `std::iterator_traits<T>` directly or by declaring them as public member type aliases in the class of the iterator itself. `std::iterator_traits<T>` is another usage of SFINAE.
+The type aliases can be declared by specializing `std::iterator_traits<T>` directly or by declaring them as public member type aliases in the class of the iterator itself.
+`std::iterator_traits<T>` is another usage of SFINAE.
 If `T` has the aforementioned type aliases, then `std::iterator_traits<T>` will be a struct that contains the exact same type aliases.
 Otherwise, `std::iterator_traits<T>` will not define any type aliases.
 Therefore, we could make an `IsIterable` trait before like so:

 ```C++
 template<typename T, typename = void>